isabella232/asset-compute.en/help/api.md

   >
   >Currently, set the `x-ims-org-id` header with the same org ID value.

-3. `x-api-key` with the client ID from the Adobe Developers Console integration.
+3. `x-api-key` with the client ID from the Adobe Developers Console project.

 ### Scopes {#scopes}